 Benefits of working with me

-- I’ve been around people who are dying and am equipped with the tools to cope with potentially difficult and upsetting situations
+- I have been around people who are dying and am well-equipped with the resources needed to cope with difficult and upsetting situations

-- I can advocate on behalf of a patient; I know the questions to ask and can guide you and your family to get the information you need from medical professionals to make informed decisions
+- End of Life Doulas can advocate on behalf of patients, organizing questions for and attending appointments to help the patient and their family get the information they need from medical professionals and make informed decisions

 - Many people do not want to go into a hospital and would prefer to die peacefully at home.
-I can provide flexible advice and companionship in the home environment (or hospital environment if that is what is preferred)
+End of Life Doulas provide flexible advice and companionship in the home environment (or hospital environment if that is the preference)

-- I am non-judgmental regarding religious beliefs or family traditions, I am open-minded and my aim is to make patients and family members feel comfortable and heard
+- I am non-judgmental regarding religious beliefs, lifestyles (LGBTQ Friendly!) or family traditions.
+I am open-minded and my aim is to make patients and family members feel comfortable and heard

-Massage therapy is such an invaluable tool for healing; especially when it comes to the end of life.
-It’s one of the best therapies available for bringing comfort to a patient who’s near death.
-As a person approaches the end of their life, they often experience a wide...read more
+Massage therapy is an invaluable tool for soothing and healing and is one of the best therapies available for bringing physical and emotional comfort to a patient who is near death.
+As a person approaches the end of their life, they often experience a wide range of...

-As I’ve been working with seniors and those patients that are at the end of their life, one of the things I’ve struggled with is something to keep them entertained if they don't really feel like visiting with me when I am there.
-I’m usually visiting with them once a...read more
+As I have worked with seniors and patients that are at the end of their life, one of the things I struggle with was how to keep them entertained when they weren't feeling up for interaction.
+Sometimes they just don't feel like talking.
+One option is reading them a...